 A Light Detection and Ranging (LiDAR) survey was performed over the entire project area by Cooper Aerial Surveys Co.
 (Cooper Aerial) on 9 July 2011, between 13:07 UTC and 15:14 UTC (6:07 A.M. and 8:14 A.M., MST).
 Aerial imagery was collected at the same time.
 Data was processed using one of two base stations to obtain positional accuracies of between 3 and10 cm.
 Twenty-four ground control points showed a root mean square error of 0.219 ft (6.7 cm) between predicted and measured elevations.
 Cooper Aerial provided UEC with a one meter pixel digital elevation model (DEM) and a 2 ft contour shape-file derived from the LiDAR data.
-Cooper Aerial also corrected orthoimagery with a 0.15 m pixel size.
-Coordinates were converted from WGS84 to NAD 1983 UTM Zone 12N in meters, and elevation used in the resource model.
+Cooper Aerial also corrected ortho imagery with a 0.15 m pixel size.
+Coordinates were converted from WGS84 to NAD 1983 UTM Zone 12N in meters, and elevation was reported in NAVD 1988 international feet.
+The conversion caused no distortion in elevations used in the resource model.